tfagit/telegram-bot/README.md

 telegram-bot
 ============

 A Telegram Bot based on plugins using [tg](https://github.com/vysheng/tg).
+This is a fork of the [original bot](https://github.com/yagop/telegram-bot) with a few [TFA](http://tfats.tk)-specific plugins added in.

 Multimedia
 ----------